logzio/logz-docs/_source/logzio_collections/_tracing-sources/go-otel-auto.md

 	defer shutdown()
 ```

 After this, you need to declare the instrumentation according to your application.
-The example below is given for a HTTP server application:
+The example below is given for a HTTP server application.
+The HTTP handler instructs the tracer to create spans on each request.

 ```go
 uk := attribute.Key("username")